theBreadCompany/pixivswift/README.md

 ## Features

-- Headless login
+- ~~Headless login~~for now, please use the [pixivauth executable supplied by pixivloader or build your own from it](https://github.com/thebreadcompany/pixivloader)
-- Access to both the public API and the API used by the Pixiv app (NOTE: the public API seems dead so I will drop it soon)
+- Access to ~~both the public API (deprecated) and~~ the API used by the Pixiv app
-- Directly download images (although ugoiras require further handling, more on that will follow)
+- Directly download images (although ugoiras (GIFs) require further handling, see below)

 ## Installation